HomeDing/homeding.github.io/elementinterface.md

 ## main functions

-As with normal Arduino sketches there are 2 functions init???
-And loop??? that are used to initialize and run the element.
+As with normal Arduino sketches there are 2 functions init() and loop() that are used to initialize and run the element.

 Because every element also participates in exchanging actions there is a third function named set that gets called for receiving actions.

-### init()
+### init(base)

 This function is called just after a new element object is created from the class and before any property is set from the configuration.
 You can create default settings in here.

 A reference to the board object is passed to allow access to the common features supported by the board class.

-Within this method the init() of the master??? class (e.g. `Element::init(board);`) needs to be called.
+The Elements that deriving from the Element class must call the init() method of the Element class (e.g. `Element::init(board);`).

-If there is no need for initialization of your element you can leave this method unimplemented in the XXXElement.cpp file and can remove the function definition from the class definition in XXXElement.h.
+If there is no need for initialization of your element you can leave this method unimplemented in the AlarmElement.cpp file and can remove the function definition from the class definition in AlarmElement.h.

-### set()
+### set(name, value)

 This method that gets called whenever a parameter gets initialized or an action is sent by another element to this element.